qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 annotations or SVG annotations to the project file.
 See the :ref:`sec_annotations` section for instructions on creating annotations.
-For annotations to be displayed as watermarks on the WMS output, the :guilabel:`Fixed map position` check box in the :guilabel:`Annotation text` dialog must be unchecked.
+For annotations to be displayed as watermarks on the WMS output, the :guilabel:`Fixed map position` checkbox in the :guilabel:`Annotation text` dialog must be unchecked.
 This can be accessed by double clicking the annotation while one of the annotation tools is active.